kotolex/checking/README.md

 @test
 def check_fluents():
-    my_list = get_my_list_somethere()
+    my_list = fetch_list()

-    # check if our object is not None, is instance of list, contains 2 and is sorted
+    # Check if 'my_list' is not None, is instance of 'list', contains 2 and is sorted
     verify(my_list).is_not_none().AND.type_is(list).AND.contains(2).AND.is_sorted()

     some_object = SomeClass()
     same_object = some_object
     other_object = SomeClass()
-    # check if objects are the same, and are not same with another object
+    # Check if objects are the same, and are not same with another object
     verify(some_object).same_as(same_object).not_same_as(other_object)

-    # check if 1 is in list [1, 2], not is in set{3, 4, 5} and is greater than 0
+    # Check if 1 is in list [1, 2], not is in set {3, 4, 5} and is greater than 0
     verify(1).is_in([1, 2]).is_not_in({3, 4, 5}).greater_than(0)
 ```

-There are special "switches" to check the size (length) of an object, or one of its attribute.
+There are special "switches" to check some property of an object.
-Please note, that after after using a switch, you cannot return to the original object you started with.
+Please note, that after invoking a switch, you cannot return to the original object you started with.

 ```
 #!python
 @test
 def switch_to_length():
-    # check if the length of a list is positive and equals to 2 and is greater than length of [1]
+    # Check if the length of the given list is positive, equals to 2 and is greater than the length of [1]
-    # the "size" is a switch -- all of the following checks will be executed against
+    # the 'size' method is a switch -- all of the following checks will be executed against
     # the int object (length of the starting object), NOT against the [1, 2] list
     verify([1,2]).size.is_positive().AND.equal(2).AND.greater_than_length_of([1])